 - you can apply your vitamin C serum right afterwards as this mask it is a bit like cleansing your skin.

-We hope that this guide helped you understand that vitamin C alone alone is not enough for acne, if you want to benefit from the properties of vit C we recommend you to use a vitamin C serum for acne that has some of the actives we mentionned above.
+We hope that this guide helped you understand that vitamin C alone alone is not enough for acne, if you want to benefit from the properties of vit C we recommend you to use a vitamin C serum that has some of the actives we mentioned above.

 Further reading :